HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Introduction

 \section{Introduction}

 In human-robot collaborations, robots need to perceive, understand, and predict the effects of their own actions as well as the actions of their human partners.
 This is especially important for assistive robots, which perform actions toward a (sometimes implicit) human goal.
-To successfully produce these assistive actions, the robot system must understand and predict human mental states---the human's goals, intentions, and future actions---that determine what assistance the robot should provide.
-Understanding these mental states requires perceiving and interpreting human behavior during human-robot collaborations.
+To successfully produce these assistive actions, the robot system must perceive, understand, and predict human mental states (the human's goals, intentions, and future actions, often unknown to external observers) that determine what assistance the robot should provide.

+Concretely, when people complete physical tasks, their external behaviors---such as their eye gaze---can reveal insights about their internal mental states.
+An assistance system that can understand how these behaviors relate to the task can predict what objects and locations of a visual scene the human deems to be task relevant.
+The system can also use these behaviors to determine whether or not interactions with these objects or locations will take place, and qualities that describe these interactions.
+This information is not known to the system prior to completing a task, and is not relayed to the system by the human via traditional means (e.g. verbal or written communication).
+Thus understanding these mental states in order to assist the human requires perceiving and interpreting the human's behavior during human-robot collaborations.

-When people complete physical tasks, their external behaviors---like their eye gaze---can reveal a lot about their internal mental states.
-For example, people almost exclusively fixate their gaze on objects or locations involved in their current task \cite{hayhoe05}.
-People fixate an object with their gaze before they even begin moving their hand toward it \cite{land01}.
-Gaze lingers on key points in the task, such as obstacles, revealing certain landmarks of manipulation \cite{Johansson2001}.
-Additionally, people gaze at objects before uttering verbal references, which others can use for disambiguating and predicting speech \cite{admoni14cogsci,boucher12}.
+One example of a behavior that has been well studied in physical tasks is eye gaze.
+People almost exclusively fixate their eye gaze on objects or locations involved in their current task \citep{hayhoe05}, thereby ignoring task irrelevant parts of a scene.
+Should these objects or locations require a direct interaction, people fixate their gaze on these objects and locations prior to moving their hands to complete the interaction \citep{land01}, thus revealing the intended interaction object in advance of any physical contact.
+Gaze also lingers on key points in the task, such as obstacles, revealing certain landmarks of manipulation \citep{Johansson2001}.
+Additionally, people gaze at objects before uttering verbal references, which others can use to disambiguate and predict speech \citep{admoni14cogsci,boucher12}.

 Other human behaviors can also reveal current mental states.
 Electromyography (EMG) signals, which record the electrical stimulation of muscle fibers, can indicate what action people are attempting to complete with their hands.

-Pupil size has been correlated with cognitive load\cite{beatty82}.
-And understanding current human body posture can both reveal desired tasks and help to avoid potentially dangerous collisions\cite{Mainprice2015}.
+Additionally, pupil size has been correlated with cognitive load \citep{beatty82,Krejtz2018,Bednarik2018}, and understanding current human body posture can both reveal desired tasks and help to avoid potentially dangerous collisions \citep{Mainprice2015}.